TTR case studies

 • Maintained the same take home pay that he would have had without TTR

-• But, paid an additional $800 in fees (TTR Income fees)
+• But, paid an additional $150 in fees (across both super and TTR Income accounts)

 Save more - Fred’s TTR plan